 Today (1 March 2016) is a special day for me.
 It marks the one-year anniversary since I left the World Health Organization—where I worked as an in-house lawyer—to become a full-time professional speaker, trainer and coach.
 Here is the post that I wrote just as I was preparing to leave the WHO.

 The past year has been exciting and illuminating.
 I have spoken to thousands of people in companies and organizations and communities in several countries.
-I have collaborated with great friends who are also professional speakers.
-I have learned a lot about what it takes to be an entrepreneur.
-I have also learned that I still have a lot more to learn.
+I have collaborated with friends who are also professional speakers and have learned a lot about what it takes to be an entrepreneur.
+(There is much more to learn.)

 I will write more about the life of a professional speaker in the future.
 But the focus of this post is something that I did quite recently that happened to coincide almost to the day with my one-year anniversary: I turned down an opportunity from a company that could have become one of my most lucrative clients.